 Unfortunately, I didn’t get to enjoy much of the Freedom Trail so don’t make the same mistake I did!
 The Freedom Trail is 2.5 miles and takes you past a number of historical monuments.
 Hop on the trail by taking Tremont to School Street, and then take a left on Washington Street.
 Along the way, you’ll see historical sites like the Kings Chapel and the Old State House.
 Now here you can choose two options: if you’re feeling hungry, read the next paragraph otherwise skip ahead to the section after.

 If your stomach’s starting to rumble, take a quick right on Court and then a left onto Congress Street.
 Here you have two options: you can head to the pedestrian strip of Quincy Market and indulge in one of the patios, or take a walk through Quincy and then hang a left towards the Boston Public Market.
 One of the musts while in Boston, or rather New England in general, is some of their iconic chowder… and it pairs deliciously with a lobster roll!
 You can grab both from Red’s Best and I can tell you first hand that they’re delicious.
-If seafood isn’t your thing, there are plenty of options available, including those with dietary restrictions.
-Now that you’re all fuelled up you’ll be ready for the next leg – a harbour cruise!
+If seafood isn’t your thing, there are plenty of options available to cater to any diet including vegan and gluten-free!
+Now that you’re all fuelled up you’ll be ready for the next leg.

 Historic Sightseeing Cruise